 List Peaks within a Range

-Identical to List Peak Values, but first allows you to specify a range in X using the cursor.
-Click on the plot at one end of the desired range, then drag the cursor to the other end of the range and release to display the minimum and maximum amplitudes within the selected range.
+Identical to List Peak Values, but first allows you to specify a range in X or an X,Y window for 3D/4D data using the cursor.
+Click on the plot at one end/corner of the desired range, then drag the cursor to the other end/corner of the range and release to display the minimum and maximum amplitudes and other parameters within the selected range.
+For 3D and 4D surface plots this command is only available for 2D plots.

 Shortcut: